 Human Crossroads: Confronting Global Challenges through Time, Identity, and Place

 Human Crossroads asks students to respond to some of the world’s greatest challenges using an interdisciplinary approach that draws from the intersection of geography, history, anthropology, and sociology.
 The curriculum is composed of units dedicated to central thematic questions ranging from the meaning of human identity to the value of borders, the possibility of religious pluralism, and vexing problems of global inequities.
 Each unit starts by asking, “What is where, why there, why care?” using maps.
 Course material and projects include current events, academic texts, online resources, and data visualizations.
-Students learn to read actively, analyze maps, interpret data, write thesis-driven essays, and synthesize information, with according skill-based assessments.
+Students learn to read actively, analyze maps, interpret data, write thesis-driven essays, and synthesize information, with skill-based assessments.
 This class is not only intended to develop academic skills, but to foster curiosity, self-reflection, global citizenship, and a renewed commitment to the pursuit of truth, love, and justice in the world.
-(Full year course)

 The Modern World

 First, the good news: many people alive today are better off than all other humans who have preceded them.
 That may not surprise you.
 But, the bad news will: many others alive today are actually worse off than their predecessors.
-That includes medieval serfs, African tribesmen, and even prehistoric cavemen!
+That includes medieval serfs, African tribesmen, and even prehistoric cavemen.
 How can this be?
 The modern world, loosely defined as the last two centuries of human life, has witnessed some of the most dramatic transformations in our history.
 Yet, those transformations have often functioned as a double-edged sword, bringing great reward to some and devastation to others.
 Why did these changes occur in the first place?
 Why did certain countries and people benefit while others suffered?
 And what does this say about the world we live in now, and where we’re headed in the future?
 This course endeavors to answer those questions through a wide-ranging study of the last 200+ years, from the Industrial Revolution through to the present.
-(Full year course)

 United States History

 While chronological, this course focuses on several themes that have reverberated throughout the American experience.
 The central theme is the epochal tug-of-war between Jefferson’s credo of equality and its paradoxical partners: conquest, slavery, and racism amidst a diversity of historic proportions; gender discrimination; and the class inequalities generated within a dynamic economy.
 Accordingly, we will pay significant attention to the history of movements that challenge the dominant meaning of equality, such as labor unions, suffragists, and the multitude of civil rights movements across time.
 The nation’s history is also traced through the tensions between a deep-rooted fear of centralized power and the drive for an efficient and powerful federal government.
 Lastly, significant time is given to U.S. involvement in global affairs, with a particular stress on presidential decision-making, and its impact both abroad and at home.
 While classic political issues are at the core of the course, there are times—such as the era between Reconstruction and World War I—when the magnitude of cultural and economic changes are at the heart of an era.
 We will use a very wide range of primary and college-level secondary sources.
-(Full year course)

 Honors Economics: The Language of Choices

-The aim of this honors elective course is the study of economics through the choices humans make at both the micro and macro level; applied to real-world examples.
-Since economics incorporates elements of history, geography, psychology, sociology, political theory and many other related fields of study, students will be expected to approach this course with a wide array of interests in the social sciences.
-Alongside the empirical observations of economic choice and outcome, students will be asked to formulate questions around how they, as economics participants, can apply the principals of this course to the world around them.
-Encouraging students to explore such questions forms the central focus of the economics course.This course is open to Juniors enrolled in US History or American Studies (with Instructor permission) and Seniors.
-Seniors will have priority in scheduling.
-(Fall semester course)
+The aim of this course is the study of economics through the choices humans make at both the micro and macro level; applied to real-world examples.
+Since economics incorporates elements of history, geography, psychology, sociology, political theory and many other related fields of study, students are expected to approach this course with a wide array of interests in the social sciences.
+Alongside the empirical observations of economic choice and outcome, students are asked to formulate questions around how they, as economics participants, can apply the principles of this course to the world around them.
+Encouraging students to explore such questions forms the central focus of the economics course.

 Honors Modern Middle East